pranuthapunukula/Text-Recognition-For-Accessibility/README.md

 *VGG illustration - U Toronto's Prof Davi Frossard*

+The core of the Keras-OCR package has two parts: a core detector and a recognizer.
+These provide wrappers for the underlying models.
+However, they also offer a pipeline you can use to run on images.
+Within the pipeline, you have options to adjust the parameters for the detector, recognizer, scale, and max size.
+When running the pipeline, it provides the user with pre-trained weights that are used to make the predictions.
+Using the pipeline recognize command, we can run through a list of images and ask it to make predictions.
+The table results Keras OCR offers includes the predicted word and its bounding box.
+By wrapping the results into a dataframe, we were able to format the results in a way that could be plotted.
+Keras OCR automatically has a built in annotation drawing tool, so we were able to visualize the predicted results directly on the images.

 ```
 # Installing Keras OCR (supports Python >= 3.6 and TensorFlow >= 2.0.0)